-Polyethylene pipe string may be bent during installation to accommodate the curvature of the trench.
-The minimum allowable bending radius is determined by the pipe outside diameter and SDR - Standard Dimension Ratio (Table 3).
+Polyethylene pipe may be bent in horizontal plane during installation to follow the alignment of a road or footpath.
+The minimum advisable bend radius is dependent on the pipe outside diameter (OD) and SDR - Standard Dimension Ratio (Table 3 is based on recommendation of PE100+ Association).
 When a fitting is present within the bend, the allowable minimum bending radius is increased depending on rigidity of the connection (value given in Table 3 may be used as a guidance).
-When pipe string is installed at a temperature below 20°C, the bending radius shall be increased (e.g. at 0°C the minimum bend radius given in Table 3 should be increased by a factor 2.5).
+When pipe string is installed at a temperature below 20°C, the bend radius shall be increased (e.g., at 0°C the minimum bend radius given in Table 3 should be increased by 50%).